 Beauford Delaney, 1950

-Delaney lived an unsettling life as an artist and was in constant need of money to continue his work and studies.
+Delaney lived an unsettling life as an artist and constantly needed money to continue his work and studies.
 Known for his commanding high spirit and charm attracted friends and patrons willing to support his free spirit as an expressive artist; he managed to meet, sketch, or paint a host of celebrities.
-By 1929, with the Harlem Renaissance was in full bloom Delaney got to know Countee Cullen, W.E.B.
-Dubois, Louis Armstrong, Duke Ellington, Ethel Waters, Henry Miller, and James Baldwin, and others.
+By 1929, with the Harlem Renaissance in full bloom, Delaney got to know Countee Cullen, W.E.B.
+Dubois, Louis Armstrong, Duke Ellington, Ethel Waters, Henry Miller, James Baldwin, and others.

 He worked as part of the Harlem Artists Guild and at the studio of Charles Alston.
-It was in Greenwich Village where he got to feel totally at home and during the 1950s.; he was able to reach Paris due to the help of a friend.
-Delaney lived and worked in Paris for many years and much of his work was neglected until a retrospective in 1978 at the Studio Museum in Harlem.
+It was in Greenwich Village where he got to feel totally at home, and during the 1950s.; he reached Paris with a friend's help.
+Delaney lived and worked in Paris for many years, and much of his work was neglected until a retrospective in 1978 at the Studio Museum in Harlem.
 During his absence, the French government, in an effort to collect delinquent accounts, sealed off his apartment and prepared to auction off his products of nearly a forty-year career.
-Had the works been sold, dispersed throughout Europe, the neglect may have been irreversible.
+Had the works been sold and dispersed throughout Europe, the neglect may have been irreversible.

-Many felt him be the "Dean of African American Artists Living in Europe."
-Although he never fully wanted this distinction most of Delaney's works were close to being classified as abstract art.
+Many felt him to be the "Dean of African American Artists Living in Europe."
+Although he never fully wanted this distinction, most of Delaney's works were close to being classified as abstract art.
 Beauford Delaney died in Paris at age 78 from alcoholism and Alzheimer's disease on March 26, 1979.